artcuddy/project4-cocktail-nerd/TESTING.md

         assert expected == 'Nice one Reguser your comment is awaiting approval...'

-    # Test Case 001-4 a logged in regular user can rate a post
+    # Test Case 001-4: Test a logged in regular user can rate a post
     def test_001_4_user_can_rate_post(self):
         self.site_reguser_login()